pbanks74/Python-Projects/README.md

 ### Checkbook
 Web application created using the Django framework that allows users to create a profile and declare a starting balance.
 Application calculates transactions and keeps track of users current balance.
 Utilizes sqlite to store user info in a database.

+## Conclusion

+The Tech Academy's Python Course taught me Python basics and how to utilize the Django framework to create dynamic applications while strengthening my understanding of Object-oriented programming.